Robert Colbert

-Robert Louis Colbert (born July 26, 1931) is an American actor best known for his leading role as Dr. Doug Phillips on the ABC television series The Time Tunnel and his two appearances as Brent Maverick, a third Maverick brother in the ABC/Warner Brothers western Maverick.
+Robert Louis Colbert (born July 26, 1931) is an American retired actor best known for his leading role as Dr. Doug Phillips on the ABC television series The Time Tunnel and his two appearances as Brent Maverick, a third Maverick brother in the ABC/Warner Brothers western Maverick.

 Early years

 Robert Louis Colbert was born in Long Beach, California, on July 26, 1931, the son of Helena (née Gorman) and Clarence Colbert.
 He began acting when he was a soldier based on the Japanese island of Okinawa.
 He was a clerk typist with a Military Police unit and also worked as a disc jockey for radio station KSBK in the evenings.
 A woman in Air Force Special Services heard his voice and recruited him to act in a performance of The Caine Mutiny Court-Martial.
 He gained acting experience with the Portland (Oregon) Repertory Theater.

 Film and television career

 Warner Bros. and Maverick

 Colbert appeared in a number of minor films, including Have Rocket, Will Travel with the Three Stooges.
 He was signed to a contract with Warner Bros. and subsequently cast in the feature film A Fever in the Blood (1961) with Jack Kelly and Efrem Zimbalist Jr., along with many guest appearances on Warner Brothers Television series.

 In 1960, he appeared in three episodes of the ABC/WB western, Colt .45 with Wayde Preston, including the episode "Showdown at Goldtown".
 Colbert plays Johnny Moore, a young ex-convict.
 Colbert also appeared as Bill Mannix in another 1960 Colt .45 episode, "Strange Encounter."

 On October 28, 1960, Colbert was cast as Army Corporal Howie Burch in the episode "Two Trails to Santa Fe" of the ABC/WB western series Cheyenne starring Clint Walker.